Find Affordable College Courses

 Garden City, NY

-Adelphi University landed the #8 spot in the 2023 rankings for the most popular master’s degree social work programs.
-Located in the large suburb of Garden City, Adelphi is a private not-for-profit school with a medium-sized student population.
+Adelphi University came in at #8 in this year’s edition of the Most Popular Social Work Master’s Degree Schools in New York ranking.
+Located in the suburb of Garden City, Adelphi is a private not-for-profit college with a moderately-sized student population.

 Women make up 84% of the social work majors at the school.